 The thyroid is a gland in your neck area that controls some hormones in your body.
 These hormones are necessary for the proper metabolism of proteins, fats, and carbohydrates.

 Thyroid disease actually doesn’t refer to a single disorder, because there are many disorders related to the thyroid gland.
 But, the two most common types are hyperthyroidism and hypothyroidism.
 Hyperthyroidism is referred to as overactive thyroid.
 As the word 'hyper', which means 'more' or 'over' suggests, it is the condition in which the thyroid gland releases more amount of the hormone thyroxine than normal.
-On the other hand, hypothyroidism is the condition in which enough hormone is not produced by the gland.
+On the other hand, hypothyroidism is a condition in which enough hormone is not produced by the gland.

-Hypothyroidism is the more common one of the two and therefore sometimes it is directly referred to as the thyroid disease.
+Hypothyroidism is the more common one of the two and therefore sometimes it is directly referred to as thyroid disease.
 Both of them have different symptoms, but some also share some common symptoms such as enlargement of the gland (goiter).
 But, both have different causes and are treated very differently.

 As already mentioned, there are different causes of the two different thyroid diseases.
 Hypothyroidism can be caused if your thyroid is not working as normal or if it has been removed (in cases of medical conditions like cancer).
-But, its most common cause is another autoimmune disorder (the body’s immune system fails to recognize their own cells and attacks them) known as Hashimoto's thyroiditis.
+But, its most common cause is another autoimmune disorder (the body’s immune system fails to recognize its own cells and attacks them) known as Hashimoto's thyroiditis.
 Other causes include surgical treatment of some conditions like hyperthyroidism, thyroid cancer, etc. Some medications can also trigger hypothyroidism.

 The most common cause of hyperthyroidism is another autoimmune disease called Graves' disease.
-Basically, this autoimmune disorder makes the thyroid gland grow abnormally large and release more hormone than required.
+Basically, this autoimmune disorder makes the thyroid gland grow abnormally large and release more hormones than required.
 Hyperthyroidism can also be caused due to- inflammation of the thyroid gland (thyroiditis), postpartum thyroiditis, consuming too much thyroid hormone, toxic nodular goiter, etc.

 Women are more prone to develop thyroid disease than men.
 Further, old age, as well as family history, can also make one more prone.